Rodents & Pests

 - Kill rats when necessary to reduce the population

-For specific tips on getting rid of unwanted rodents, see these resources or give us a call.
+For specific tips on getting rid of unwanted rodents, see these resources:

 The deer mouse is the main carrier of hantavirus in the western United States.
 Deer mice are most common in rural settings but live in all parts of Washington.
 A person may be exposed to hantavirus by breathing contaminated dust after disturbing or cleaning rodent droppings or nests, or by living or working in rodent-infested settings.